-By right questions, I mean questions relating to the nature and origins of biological spatial reasoning abilities and their relationships to the mathematical reasoning abilities of ancient mathematicians who made important discoveries about geometry.
+The right questions include questions relating to the nature and origins of biological spatial reasoning abilities, and their relationships to the mathematical reasoning abilities of ancient mathematicians who made important discoveries about geometry and topology.
 These are related to questions about spatial reasoning in non-human animals, the development of spatial reasoning in human infants and children, and the mechanisms that future robots will need in order to be capable of the kinds of spatial intelligence found in humans and other animals.
+That still seems far off, and may require new forms of computing machinery.
+It isn't clear to me that digital computers provide adequate forms of information processing.
+Statistics-based neural mechanisms are also inadequate insofar as they are incapable of discovering, or even representing the kinds of necessity and impossibility that characterise mathematical discoveries, as Immanuel Kant noticed, two and a half centuries ago.